-Please note due the current guidance around social distancing and coronavirus, we have cancelled all Catalyst SMART Peer-led groups and i-access SMART groups until further notice.
+Please note due the current guidance around social distancing and coronavirus, we have changed the way all Catalyst SMART Peer-led groups and i-access SMART groups are delivered.

 Online SMART Meetings: The good news is that there is alternative support available and SMART are now offering more online meetings.
 They now have 12 meetings with a variety of day and evening timings, all facilitated by trained and vetted staff or volunteers: . https://smartrecovery.org.uk/online-meetings/

 SMART ONLINE TIMETABLE